Lussier Hot Springs - an Authentic British Columbia Hot Springs Experience!

 A towel – Bring a towel with you otherwise it will make for a wet drive back to Invermere....

-Water Shoes – while not a necessity, I find that water shoes (especially for the kids) is a great idea as the rocks can get a little slippery so it gives much better grip when moving around.
-As these are natural pools the pool floor is smallish rocks and pebbles so some type of water shoe definitely makes things more comfortable when moving around.
+Water Shoes – while not a necessity, I find that water shoes (especially for the kids) are a great idea as the rocks can get a little slippery so it gives much better grip when moving around.
+As these are natural pools, the pool floor is made up of small rocks and pebbles, so some type of water shoe definitely makes things more comfortable when moving around.